All Episodes

 You can't do better than putting two highly qualified Hispanics in your cabinet.

-By the way, this this little cover they're trying to give Obama for nominating Sotomayor because George H.W.
+By the way, this little cover they're trying to give Obama for nominating Sotomayor because George H.W.
 Bush put her on a lower court.

-Back then you had a Republican senator and a Democrat senator in New York.
+Back then, you had a Republican senator and a Democrat senator in New York.

-You had Moynihan and you had Damotto.
+You had Moynihan and you had D'Amato.

 And they have to divvy up the spoils.

-That's how it works when you've got senators from different Bush did not pick Sonia Soda Mayor because of her qualifications.
+That's how it works when you've got senators from different.

-And Mark McKinnon of all people should know this.
+And Mark McKinnon, of all people, should know this.

 We're just supposed to salute and say, you know what?